MattiSG/NomadConf.org/en/edition-1.md

 1 was true, but I discovered that I was even more productive in a train station.
 I think it's mostly due to the stability of the wifi network, and maybe a little bit because I could work on my own.

-2 was also true: wink:
+2 was also true 😉

 ##### Conclusion